 Take a great photo on your iPhone and it’s natural to want to share it with friends and family.
 We’ve covered sharing photos from the Photos app, but you can also share photos directly from within your Mail application.
-As more and more are using their iOS devices for productivity and work, attaching files like Word documents or PDF’s becomes a necessity.
-Here’s how you can attach files and photos on iPhone or iPad, using the Mail app.
+As more and more are using their iOS devices for productivity and work, attaching files like Word documents or PDFs becomes a necessity.
+Here’s how you can attach files and photos on iPhone or iPad, directly from the Mail app.

-- Open Mail and select the ‘new message’ icon at the bottom right.
+1. Open Mail and select the ‘new message’ icon (paper and pencil icon) at the bottom right.

-- Finally, tap and hold in the message area.
+4. Finally, tap and hold in the message area until you see a magnifying glass.
 A pop-up menu will come up with options to select, select all or paste.
 To the right of these is an arrow.
 Tap on the arrow and select ‘Insert Photo or Video’

-- Photos will come up, with options to select from Camera Roll, Photo Library, Photo Stream or an existing album
+5. Photos will come up, with options to select from Moments, Camera Roll, My Photo Stream or an existing album

-- You should be back in the Mail app.
-If you haven’t yet, type a short a message and tap on ‘Send’.
+You should be back in the Mail app.
+If you haven’t yet, type a short a message and tap on ‘Send’ at the top right.

-With photos or videos, you can insert files directly from email, something added in iOS 6.
-Prior to this, sharing via the Photos app was the only game in town.
-Similarly, that’s how sharing files via email still works in iOS 6.
+With photos or videos, you can insert files directly from the mail application.
+Sharing files via email still requires you do so from the app where the file was created.
 If you are working on a word document, PDF or other file that’s not a photo or video, there is no way to send it directly through the Mail app.
 The procedure is to share it via the third party app, which will in turn make use of the Mail app to do the dirty work of sending off the email.

 There are different nuances to how an application might handle sending attachments, but I’ll use Byword as example.
 In the application, there is the familiar sharing icon (arrow coming out a rectangle).
-Selecting that offers the option to Email.
+Selecting that offers the option export to Email.
 When I select email, I can send the document as rich text, plain text, PDF and so on.
 If I select PDF, Byword will bring up an outbound email message, with the file attached.
 If you are looking to send Word documents, Excel spreadsheets, the best method is to use your preferred Office suite on the iPhone to share via email.
-It would be helpful if iOS 7 initiated some type of filesystem or perhaps access to documents in iCloud, that would allow for attaching files directly from within the Mail app.

 Whether you are sharing photos or documents, the method we’ve outlined on an iPhone or iPad will differ slightly from what you might be accustomed to on a Mac or PC.
-While iOS 6 offers the capability to share a photo or video directly from within the Mail app, it will not allow you to send multiple photos, something accomplished only through the sharing option within Photos.
+While iOS offers the capability to share a photo or video directly from within the Mail app, it will not allow you to send multiple photos, something accomplished only through the sharing option within Photos.
 Similarly, to attach files to an email on iPhone or iPad, you have to use a third party application.
 The iPhone is capable of sending an assortment of files including Word, Powerpoint, Excel and more.
-It doesn’t appear as if Apple has any intention of adding a filesystem to iOS, but perhaps iOS 7 will bring easier adding of attachments using iCloud.
+It doesn’t appear as if Apple has any intention of adding a filesystem to iOS, but that’s certainly something we’re hoping comes in iOS 9.
+With the advent of iCloud Drive, you can now attach files stored in the cloud.
 For now, these are the best methods for attaching files and photos on iOS.